6th Grade students not participating in Band or Orchestra will take 4 quarters of the following ELO:

 A first semester only class designed to prepare students to compete in Webber’s Junior Forensics Team.
 Students will be introduced to all areas of Junior Forensics competition including debate, interpretive drama, humor, poetry and impromptu events.
 The National Honor Society sponsors Junior Forensics, and students who choose to compete will travel to monthly tournaments and will have the opportunity to gain points which can be transferred with them as they continue at the high school level.

-Designed to teach students how to knit and do a service learning project all in one!
+Designed to teach students how to knit and crochet.
 Students will learn the basics of knitting: casting on, knit stitch, purl stitch, and casting off.
-After becoming proficient with these skills, students will make knitted items to donate to local families in need.
-If you have previous knitting experience and want to move beyond the basics, you will have the opportunity to learn new knitting techniques in this class.
-There is a fee required for this class.
+Students will also learn the basics of crochet.
+After becoming proficient with these skills, students will make knitted/crocheted items to donate to family members or to keep for themselves.
+If you have previous knitting/crochet experience and want to move beyond the basics, you will have the opportunity to learn new techniques in this class. ***

 Military History and Technology: